 “I’ve always valued education and loved being a student and the entire learning experience,” says Monique Herena.

-The experience was so rewarding that Herena and her husband, Lou, have since made a gift to TC, matched by the College and BNY.
+Herena and her husband, Lou, have since generously supported TC by creating a scholarship, matched by the College and BNY.
 “We both realized the life-changing benefits of learning and working through the process of change.
 Lou had studied similar concepts at MIT, and we know we have a greater positive impact because of our rich learning experiences.”

 “We wanted to give others the opportunities and the space amongst the best research and best thinkers to be inspired.
 We wanted to provide them with the tools to become vehicles of change themselves.”

-From there, Herena’s career touched down at Quaker Oats, AlliedSignal and PepsiCo, as she moved from business research and heading mergers and acquisitions to leadership in human resources.
-She served as Senior Vice President and Chief Human Resources Officer at a major PepsiCo division and then spent four years leading a transformation of the company’s 50,000-employee Asia, Middle East and Africa business.
-The Herenas enrolled sons Matthew (now a high school sophomore,) Michael (now in eighth grade) and daughter Mia (now in third grade) in the American School in Dubai and seized every opportunity to explore the region’s many cultures, religions and languages.
+As her career touched down at Quaker Oats, AlliedSignal and PepsiCo, Herena moved from business research to heading mergers and acquisitions, to leadership in human resources.
+She served as Senior Vice President and Chief Human Resources Officer at a major PepsiCo division and then spent four years transforming the company’s 50,000-employee Asia, Middle East and Africa business.
+The Herenas enrolled sons Matthew (now a high school sophomore) Michael (now ineighth grade) and daughter Mia (now in third grade) in the American School in Dubai and seized every opportunity to explore the region’s many cultures, religions and languages.
 For Herena, the experience powerfully reinforced that “including all of the collective intelligence and diverse experiences at the table brings entirely new and innovative solutions.”

-Shortly after returning to the States and accepting her current position, Herena applied to TC’s XMA program.
-BNY Mellon’s then-CEO Gerald Hassell endorsed the move, calling it “a great example for the organization that you’re never too old or in too senior of a position to keep learning.”
+After returning to the States and accepting her current position, Herena applied to TC’s XMA program.
+BNY Mellon’s then-CEO Gerald Hassell endorsed the move as “a great example for the organization that you’re never too old or in too senior of a position to keep learning.”

-The XMA proved to be “a great gift that extended way beyond me and translated into my personal and professional life,” says Herena, who was honored this past fall as a Woman of Influence at the YWCA’s Annual YW Academy “Salute” luncheon.
-“You start to think about change at the systems level and how one change in one part of an organization, a unit, or a society impacts another part of the system.
+The XMA was “a great gift that translated into my personal and professional life,” says Herena.
+“You start thinking about change at the systems level and how one change in one part of an organization, a unit, or a society impacts another part of the system.
 I’ve really shared the learnings with my team at work and with my family and friends.”